Creating safer, healthier and less polluted routes to school

 Which schools have School Streets?

 Bolton Council is working with schools to introduce School Streets across the borough.
-Below is a list of schools within Bolton that have expressed interest in the scheme:
+The first step is to hold one-day trials at selected schools to assess how well School Streets would work.

 To check if your child's school is participating or to express interest in joining the scheme, please email us at highways@bolton.gov.uk.